Aarhus University By-laws

 Subsection (4) The appointment procedure must ensure that vice-deans have academic and managerial legitimacy.

-Subsection (5) The dean may terminate the vice-dean’s employment with the approval of the rector and in accordance with the rules in Section 29 of the University Act.
+Subsection (5) The dean may terminate the vice-dean’s employment with the approval of the rector and in accordance with the rules in section 29 of the University Act.

-Part 9.
-Management of departments and schools
+Part 10.
+Management of departments

 Subsection (6) The dean conducts interviews, and in this connection, may solicit internal or external support.

-Part 10.
+Part 11.
 Management of graduate schools

 Graduate schools and heads of graduate schools

-Section 41.-(1) The dean establishes and abolishes graduate schools where PhD degree programmes take place.
+Section 42.-(1) The dean establishes and abolishes graduate schools where PhD degree programmes take place.

 Subsection (2) Each graduate school has a graduate school head who is appointed and dismissed by the dean.
-The graduate school head must be a recognised researcher, cf. Section 2, paragraph1 of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, and have experience from, and have insight into, the PhD degree programme.
+The graduate school head must be a recognised researcher, cf. section 2(1)(1) of the Act on the Danish Research and Innovation Policy Council and the Independent Research Fund Denmark, and have experience from, and have insight into, the PhD degree programme.
 The dean solicits the necessary counsel to ensure that the appointment procedure leads to the appointment of heads of graduate schools with professional and managerial legitimacy.

 Subsection (3) The head of graduate school will lead the graduate school, which includes the following tasks: